Skip to main content

 • St Albans Charity Market Stall

-How do I Know that a House-to-House Collection of Clothing is Legitimate?
+How do I know whether a house-to-house collection of clothing is legitimate?
 Toggle accordion

 You may receive a plastic bag through your door asking you to donate clothing for charity.
 By law, the people who do these collections must hold either: